FilmerApp/.github/profile/README.md

   * React's focus on reusable components is very powerful when your application features lists of repeat elements, like mine does.
 The way it handles inheritance is also familiar to someone coming from an object oriented background.
   * React's biggest downside is that it natively only supports single-page applications.
 There are, however, additional libraries for routing - I used React Router.
 ### Testing
-I outline the details of my testing setup in more detail in [Software Quality], but I wanted to have a variety of testing methods to cover as much of my application as possible.
+I outline the details of my testing setup in more detail in [Software Quality](#2-software-quality), but I wanted to have a variety of testing methods to cover as much of my application as possible.
 NUnit is a framework I have experience using, and it is well suited to testing C# backend logic, which is especially important with my recommendation algorithm.
 I chose Postman to test my endpoints because of its ease of use, making it a perfect choice for trying out the API after I had my prototype set up.
 Postman is also able to periodcally run tests, which helps greatly with automating endpoint testing.
 ### Microservices
 Like mentioned before, I tried to set up microservices for Filmer, and we attempted to do the same for Eeventify, with mixed success.
 Microservices offer a lot of benefits:
   * Because microservices are completely seperate, it is very easy to make changes to a single services without having to redeploy the rest of your application